 The financial aid program at Galveston College is designed to function as a multi-purpose financial assistance service for the students.
-Financial assistance consists of grants, loans, scholarships, and part-time employment which may be offered to students singly or in various combination packets.
-One important purpose of the program is to reward outstanding students for past academic accomplishments and who seem to have outstanding potential.
-Another purpose is to provide assistance to students who, without such aid, would be unable to attend college.
+Financial assistance consists of grants, loans, scholarships, and part-time employment which may be offered to students singly or in various combination packages.
+The purpose of the financial aid program at Galveston College is to provide assistance to student who, without such aid, would be unable to attend college.
 To be considered for financial aid a student should be accepted for admission to the college with intention of enrolling as a full-time student in a degree or diploma-seeking program.
 The awarding of financial assistance is based primarily on the financial situation relating to the student and his family.
 Academic performance is also a significant criterion utilized in determining financial assistance.